-Photo Courtesy of Mark Brady, Prince George's County Fire/EMS Department.
+Photo Courtesy of Prince George's County Fire/EMS Department.

 The Fire & Life Safety Section conducts all reviews of projects that require a fire review within DPIE’s Building Plan Review Division.
 These include commercial building plans, suppression systems and fire alarm systems.
 We maintain a strong commitment to life safety, and sound code enforcement remains the paramount objective while delivering high quality services to the public.
 This function receives overall management and administration from the Fire Code Official.

-Beginning January 2016, Fire Sprinkler Systems, Fire Suppression Systems, Voice Alarm Systems and Fire Alarm Systems MUST go through the Third Party Review/Approval Process.
-The Third Party Review Program (TPRP) provides a quality assurance plan that reviews the process for ensuring the agency will perform contracted plan review, report non-conforming items to the attention of the owner/designer, and provide timely reports for each review or re-review, and submit a final signed report to DPIE.
+Fire Sprinkler Systems, Fire Suppression Systems, Voice Alarm Systems and Fire Alarm Systems MUST go through the Third-Party Review/Approval Process.
+The Third-Party Review Program (TPRP) provides a quality assurance plan that reviews the process for ensuring the agency will perform contracted plan review, report non-conforming items to the attention of the owner/designer, and provide timely reports for each review or re-review, and submit a final signed report to DPIE.

 Please refer to the following resources:

-- "Third Party Plan Review Process for Fire Protection Systems" Manual
+- "Third-Party Plan Review Manual for Fire Protection Systems"

-- "Third Party Plan Review Process for Fire Protection Systems" Application Package
+- "Third-Party Plan Review for Fire Protection Systems Application Package"

 - A good example of the importance of sprinklers can be found on the National Institute of Standards and Technology (NIST) Website at http://www.nist.gov/fire/dormsleeping.cfm.
 Their study showed the "Impact of Sprinklers on the Fire Hazard in Dorms: Sleeping Room Fire Experiments" College Dorm Overview.